 Signs of OA are often times non-specific and include:

-- Activity impairment: reluctance to exercise, decrease in overall activity, stiffness, lameness, inability to jump, changes in gait such as ‘bunny-hoping’.
+- Activity impairment: reluctance to exercise, decrease in overall activity, stiffness, lameness, inability to jump, changes in gait such as ‘bunny-hopping.’

 - Pain on manipulation: behavioral changes such as aggression or signs of discomfort.

-Diagnosis of OA is usually made by a combination of physical exam and imaging modalities such as X-rays.
+Diagnosis of OA is usually made by a combination of history, physical exam and various imaging modalities.

-- Initially physical exam will orient towards the affected joint or joints.
-The veterinarian will palpate the limbs and joints to assess for painful response, thickening of joint capsule, accumulation of joint fluid (effusion) or sometimes osteophytes and muscle atrophy (wasting).
+- Initially, a physical exam will orient towards the affected joint or joints.
+The veterinarian will palpate the limbs and joints to assess for painful response, thickening of the joint capsule, accumulation of joint fluid (effusion) or sometimes osteophytes and muscle atrophy (wasting).

 - The most common imaging modality used is X-ray.
-These are of limited use though, because they only give information on bony changes (osteophytosis) and show only limited soft tissue changes therefore should be combined with physical exam findings.
+These are of limited use though, because they only give information on bone structural changes (osteophytosis) and show only limited soft tissue changes, therefore, should be combined with physical exam findings.

-- Other diagnostic tools becoming more popular include magnetic resonance imaging (MRI) which can provide information regarding soft tissue structures (ligaments, menisci) and computed tomography (CT) that is good for assessing bony changes in joints with more complex anatomy such as elbows, carpi (wrists) or tarsi (ankles).
+- Other diagnostic tools becoming more popular include magnetic resonance imaging (MRI) which can provide information regarding soft tissue structures (ligaments, menisci) and computed tomography (CT) that is good for assessing bone structural changes in joints with more complex anatomy such as elbows, carpi (wrists) or tarsi (ankles).